tomstoll/PyZBC2014/README.md

 # Introduction
 PyZBC2014 is a barebones Python 3 wrapper around the Zilany, Bruce, and Carney (2014) auditory-nerve (AN) model, which is written in C.
 Currently, PyZBC2014 is set up as a Python package (i.e., it can be imported like `using pyzbc2014 as zbc` in Python scripts), but installing PyZBC2014 currently requires some manual steps.
-While the author recollects how to do these steps automatically, the package is not available from Python package repositories and must be manually installed!

 PyZBC2014 is licensed under the GNU AGPLv3 license (see `LICENSE`).
 Please send any questions or issues to `daniel_guest@urmc.rochester.edu`, or raise an issue on the [GitHub page](https://github.com/guestdaniel/PyZBC2014).

 # Install
 ## Download
-To install PyZBC2014, first download and unpack the files from [GitHub page](https://github.com/guestdaniel/PyZBC2014).
+To install PyZBC2014, first download (and, if needed, unpack) the files from [GitHub page](https://github.com/guestdaniel/PyZBC2014).

 ## Compile model
 Next, compile the `.c` files that are bundled with the package by navigating to the `pyzbc2014/model`